franzparks/Linux-Server-Configuration/README.md

  - `service ssh restart`
  - Generate ssh key On local machine: `ssh-keygen`
  - Create ssh key and save in a created file called `grader_key` in the `.ssh` directory when prompted for a location
- - Copy saved key (public) from local machine into the ubuntu server (if facing difficulties, copy manually)
+ - Copy saved key (public) from local machine into the ubuntu server (if facing difficulties, copy key manually into   .ssh/authorized_keys on server and restart ssh service)
  - `scp ~/.ssh/grader_key.pub grader@52.10.104.69`
  - Back on root session on the server, switch to grader: `su - grader`
  - `mkdir ~/.ssh`